gdavid7/cryptocode/README.md

 ## Example
 Here, we will be creating a simple "trial product key".
 This is useful if you have software that you would like people to use temporarily.
 In this example, we will be letting the user use the product for 2 hours.
-The password we will be using is ``simplekey is amazing``.
+The password we will be using is ``sKey is amazing``.

 Code on the server side:
 ~~~
-import simplekey
+import skey
 import time
 hours = 2
 messageToEncrypt = str(time.time() + hours * 60 * 60)
 ## Hours * 60 * 60 is necessary because we need to turn the hours into seconds, since the timestamp is in seconds.
-simplekey.encrypt(messageToEncrypt, "simplekey is amazing")
+skey.encrypt(messageToEncrypt, "sKey is amazing")
 ~~~

 Code on the client side:
 ~~~
-import simplekey
+import skey
 import time
 import sys
 #Function to verify that the key is valid:
 def check_valid(key):
-    message = decrypt(key, 'simplekey is amazing')
+    message = decrypt(key, 'sKey is amazing')
     if message == False:
         #The key is incorrect!
         return False